 - the whole Location inclusive of activities outside of the normal hours; - all staff (teaching and support staff), the proprietor and volunteers working in the Location.

 5. Availability

 5.1.
-This policy is made available to parents/guardians, carers, staff and Individuals from the Cambian Group website.
+This policy is made available to parents/guardians, carers, staff and Individuals from the Cambian Beverley School main office as well as the website

 6. Introduction